 Medijet is secured to the patient’s head with the user-friendly medin bonnet.
 Medijet is applied to the nose of the small patient using short binasal prongs or soft, gentle nasal masks.

 D Pressure/volume chamber

 The breathing gas flow set flows via the Benveniste valve into the pressure chamber of the Medijet (red).
 Pressure builds up there and supports the patient with pressure and flow.
 During inspiration, the pressure in the patient’s airway decreases, as does the resistance.
 The breathing gas always flows in the direction of low resistance.

 The amount of breathing gas which is not needed by the patient may escape via the expiration opening (red, narrow).
 The airway pressure is measured directly in the Medijet via the proximal pressure measurement and transmitted to the therapy device.

-During expiration, the expiratory flow (red) from the patient meets the incoming fresh gas flow (blue).
+During expiration, the expiratory flow (blue) from the patient meets the incoming fresh gas flow (red).
 This is redirected out to the environment in whole or in parts.
-The patient can exhale via the expiration opening and this results in a gas mixture consisting of expiration flow and fresh gas flow (purple).
+The patient can exhale via the expiration opening and this results in a gas mixture consisting of expiration flow and fresh gas flow.

 During expiration, PEEP is generated when the expiratory flow coincides with the device flow.

 medin Medijet Instructions for use